mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas/aggregations.md

 title: Aggregation Formulas
 description:
 published: true
-date: 2022-02-22T00:15:01.142Z
+date: 2022-02-22T00:15:54.731Z
 tags:
 editor: markdown
 dateCreated: 2022-02-22T00:15:01.142Z
 ---

-These formulas are related to aggregating related items.
+These formulas aggregatate records related to a given record.
 We will support finding related items up to three levels of FKs deep.

 All the formulas in this category take the same single variable:
 - **Related Item**